Georgia Embryo Adoption: Legal Process, Costs, and How It Differs from Donor Transfer

 There is one scenario in embryo adoption where Georgia courts become involved: confirmatory adoption.

-If a same-sex couple receives embryos and only one partner carries the pregnancy, the non-gestational parent may need to complete a confirmatory or second-parent adoption to establish full legal parentage, since only the gestational mother is automatically listed on the Georgia birth certificate.
+If a same-sex couple receives embryos and only one partner carries the pregnancy, the non-gestational parent may need a confirmatory or second-parent adoption or another parentage proceeding to establish legal parentage.
+The appropriate route depends on the couple's circumstances and current Georgia law.

-Georgia has become more accommodating of confirmatory adoption in same-sex family contexts.
-An attorney familiar with Georgia reproductive law can file a petition in Superior Court to establish the non-gestational parent's legal status.
-This is not guaranteed to be straightforward and depends on county and the specific judge assigned.
+An attorney familiar with Georgia reproductive law can advise whether to file a petition in Superior Court to establish the non-gestational parent's legal status.
+The route depends on the county and the specific facts.

 Who Embryo Adoption Is Right For